Lucas-Armand/AI-powered-platform-to-support-investment-decisions/README.md

 Step	What we do	What we mock
 * [x] (13/07/2025) Setup	Create modular structure + Docker	Use dummy for everything
 * [x] (13/07/2025) Upload & preview
-* [ ] Upload Excel, read with Pandas, show preview	Skip schema inference logic
+* [x] (16/07/2025) Upload Excel, read with Pandas, show preview	Skip schema inference logic
-* [ ] Schema inference	Detect column types, missing data, categories	Use static rules for types
+* [x] (16/07/2025) Schema inference	Detect column types, missing data, categories	Use static rules for types
-* [ ] Concentration analysis	Aggregate and calculate top 10/20/50% per period	Use one static period (e.g., year)
+* [x] (16/07/2025) Concentration analysis	Aggregate and calculate top 10/20/50% per period	Use one static period (e.g., year)
 * [ ] Insight generation	Integrate with Ollama via API	Use static prompt/response
 * [ ] Export & audit	Save analysis and logs to CSV/JSON	Skip fancy formatting